 These features and functions come with Slate™ Connect.

 Support for all languages and all new languages as they are released in maintenance updates.
-With 34 languages, it supports a total of 1,122 language pairs.
+Your translation memories and Slate™ Desktop can create engines that translate between any combination of the 34 language pairs.
+That’s 1,122 language pair combinations.

 Privacy & Confidentiality

 Slate™ Connect runs on your PC.
 There’s no the Internet connection.
 They don’t log your activities like online subscription services.
 You’re fully in control of confidential work.

 Supported CAT Tools